-Many new authors feel their only way to success is through book signings and bookstores stocking their books.
+Many new authors feel their only path to success is through book signings and bookstores stocking their books.
 They’re wrong!
 Here’s why book signing events don’t work.

-While in large cities with good promotion, a book signing event or book reading event may result in as much as a few hundred one-time sales, smaller venues can expect less than 10 sales.
+While in large cities with good promotion, a book signing or book reading event may result in as many as a few hundred one-time sales, smaller venues can expect less than 10 sales.

-These venues do not pay authors to host an event, so any sales they do get will not even cover the traveling costs, hotel cost, meals, parking or supplies – let alone the time they put into it.
+These venues do not pay authors to host an event, so any sales they do get will not even cover the traveling costs, hotel costs, meals, parking, or supplies – let alone the time they put into it.

-Authors are paid royalties only on what their publisher has received.
+Authors are paid royalties on what their publisher receives.
 So is all the time and effort going into getting spots on bookstore shelves worth it?

 “Bookstores are lousy places to sell books,” said self-publishing guru, Dan Poynter in USA Weekend.
 “Find the places where your audience gathers and sell directly to them.
 If your book is about cats, go to pet stores.”